Bank of America Stadium: High school football

 On May 6, 2020, it was announced that Charlotte's Myers Park High School would play against South Pointe High School from Rock Hill, South Carolina.
-The game was scheduled to take place on September 5, 2020, however, it was later cancelled.
+The game was scheduled to take place on September 5, 2020; however, it was later cancelled.

 The first high school game played at the stadium happened on August 19, 2023, when NC Powerhouse Providence Day School beat SC Powerhouse Northwestern High School 42–35, in the inaugural Keep Pounding High School Classic.
-The Keep Pounding Classic has since become an annual event, featuring top teams from both North and South Carolina in the first week of the high school season.
+The Keep Pounding Classic has since become an annual event, featuring top teams from both North and South Carolina in the early weeks of the high school season.

 Soccer

 When Bank of America Stadium was designed, the field was made to meet the requirements for a soccer pitch.
 This ability would not be used for much of the stadium's first two decades in operation.
 With Charlotte FC's arrival, the stadium now plays regular host to MLS and international soccer matches.